vhscom/after-dark/README.md

 }
 ```

 Styles are inlined into the `head` of each page.
-If you would prefer to use external stylesheets override the `partials/global-styles.html` template, modeling from the theme's version of the file, and make any adjustments you see fit.
+If you with to link to an external stylesheet, override the `partials/global-styles.html` template, modeling from the theme's version of the file, and make any adjustments you see fit.

-#### Theme Variants

-[`hack.css`](https://hackcss.egoist.moe/) provides a few variants you may wish to use instead of the After Dark defaults.
-To download them do an `npm install` from `/themes/after-dark/` (assumes NodeJS installed).

-Once downloaded, open `./node_modules/hack/dist`, copy the styles you wish to use into a `critical-vendor.css` [template override](https://gohugo.io/themes/customizing/#override-template-files) and apply the variant by setting `theme_variant` in your site config to one of:

-    "standard"
-    "hack dark-grey"
-    "hack solarized-dark"

-Once variant applied, open your browser's dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations—overriding and making any desired changes to your [overridden](https://gohugo.io/themes/customizing/#override-template-files) `critical-theme.css`, 404 page, `theme-color.html` and [Custom Styles](#custom-styles).

 #### Favicon